Sun77789/AzureWorkshop/README.md

 - An Azure Subscription ([Bizspark](http://www.microsoft.com/bizspark/ "Gotta get me some of that bizspark.
 I can hook you up as well @timmyreilly") or [free trial](http://azure.microsoft.com/en-us/pricing/free-trial/ "Free trial site.
 Let me know if it's changed @timmyreilly"))
 - [Git](https://github.com/) and a Git shell
 - [Powershell](http://en.wikipedia.org/wiki/Windows_PowerShell "This wikipedia is excellent ") or Terminal

-## Your Box

--  You should be able to do these things before we continue
-	1. Open files with Sublime
-	2. Change to your GitHub directory with powershell
-	3. Run Python's REPL in powershell

 ## The Cloud